nikolasibalic/ARC-Alkali-Rydberg-Calculator/README.md

 -------

-All the files distributed with this program are provided subject to the BSD-3-Clause licence.
+All the files distributed with this program are provided subject to the BSD-3-Clause license.
 A copy of the license is provided.